 carrots and sesame oil

-I used the frozen turkey stock I made from Thanksgiving, so the picture below shows the frozen solid, ziplock shaped, form in the pan with the carrot, melting over high heat.
+I used the frozen turkey stock I made for Thanksgiving, so the picture below shows the frozen solid, ziplock-shaped, form in the pan with the carrot, melting over high heat.
 No need to thaw ahead of time, just drop it in the pot and go!

 Sesame-Carrot Soup